Young girl diagnosed with 'tree man' syndrome

 Lal Sen said her condition is not very serious and since she has a milder form of the disease, the team is confident that they can clear Sahana's face within one surgery.

-'I want to like like a normal person'
+'I want to live like a normal person'

 Abul Bajandar, the well-known "tree man" of Bangladesh is going through treatment at the same hospital.